velask9/HTML-CSS_Module/readme.md

 ### Box Model
 - DevTools >> Elements Tab >> Scroll all the way down & click on HTML elements on left
 - Margin: Outside of the HTML element
-- Border: Actual border of the HTML element
+- Border: Actual border of the HTML element (the fence?)
 - Padding: inside of the HTML element

 ### CSS Selectors